tejaswini-v5/Profile-Page/README.md

 - `SizedBox`
 - `Text`

-Optional widgets that you may find useful/interesting:
+Optional widgets that may be useful/interesting:

 - `Card`
 - `Expanded`